SD$^2$: Self-Distilled Sparse Drafters: Results

 \subsection{\glspl{mac} analysis}

-While \gls{sdsd} drafters perform comparably to dense models, it remains unclear whether they offer practical benefits.
-Unstructured sparsity is not well suited for \glspl{gpu} and does not typically yield a tangible latency decrease.
-Nevertheless, future hardware and algorithms may offer improved unstructured sparsity support.
-From this perspective, an analysis based on \glspl{mac} provides a theoretical limit of the benefits one can expect from unstructured sparsity.
+The prior section demonstrate that \gls{sdsd} drafters have comparable quality to dense models, it remains unclear whether their efficiency gains yield offer practical benefits.
+Unstructured sparsity is not well suited for \glspl{gpu} and tangible latency improvements require specialized kernels.
+An analysis based on \glspl{mac} provides a theoretical limit of the benefits one can expect from unstructured sparsity.

 In \cref{fig:macs}, we plot the \gls{mal} of our models trained with \gls{sdsd} versus their corresponding MACs.
 The unstructured sparse Qwen-2.5 drafters nearly achieve iso-\gls{mac} performance improvements compared to their dense counterparts.
-However, additional \glspl{mac} associated with the lm-head layer prevent the unstructured sparse models from directly outperforming the dense drafters in terms of \gls{mal} vs. \glspl{mac}.
+However, additional \glspl{mac} associated with the \gls{lm-head} prevent the unstructured sparse models from directly outperforming the dense drafters in terms of \gls{mal} vs. \glspl{mac}.
 In \cref{fig:theoretical-improvement-factor} we demonstrate that our best performing \gls{sdsd} draft models provide the highest \textit{theoretical} improvement factor of all draft model candidates examined.